wilgaboury/super-speedy-dial/README.md

 - `> npm install` - install project dependencies
 - `> npm run build` - generates build directory and output
 - `> npm run dist` - creates dist directory contianing zipped resources for uploading to developer hub

-## Main External Libraries Used

-- [Solidjs](https://www.solidjs.com) - A reactive javascript framework.
-This library has impressive benchmark performace and is designed to be developer friendly.

-## Design Principles

-This plugin is designed to look good, work well, and be dead simple.
-Please feel free to clone the repository and modify the look/feel/functionality as you see fit.

 ## Tips and General Info